j-brady/peakipy/README.md

 ![Using run_check_fits.py](images/bokeh.png)

 Select the cluster you are interested in using the table and double click to edit the cluster numbers.
-Once a set of peaks is selected you can manually adjust their X and Y radii for fitting
+Once a set of peaks is selected you can manually adjust their starting parameters for fitting (including the X and Y radii for the fitting mask)

 ![Example fit](images/fit.png)

 ## Protocol